schranz-search/schranz-search/docs/search-and-filters/index.rst

 GeoDistanceCondition
 ~~~~~~~~~~~~~~~~~~~~

-The ``GeoDistanceCondition`` is used to filter results within a radius by specifying a latitude, longitude and distance.
+The ``GeoDistanceCondition`` is used to filter results within a radius by specifying a latitude, longitude and distance in meters.

 .. code-block:: php